metal-stack/mini-lab/README.md

 - [kind](https://github.com/kubernetes-sigs/kind/releases) == v0.8.1 (for hosting the metal control plane on a kubernetes cluster v1.18.2)
 - [ovmf](https://wiki.ubuntu.com/UEFI/OVMF) to have a uefi firmware for virtual machines
 - the lab creates a virtual network 192.168.121.0/24 on your host machine, this hopefully does not overlap with other networks you have
-- (optional) haveged to have enough random entropy - only needed if the PXE process does not work
+- (recommend) haveged to have enough random entropy - only needed if the PXE process does not work

 Here is some code that should help you setting up most of the requirements: